 How long does the transition from agency owner to former agency owner take?
 You need to understand that many deals are structured with what's called an earn-out.
 In other words, you don't get all of the money upfront: you're going to earn some of it after the sale.
 This usually means that you need to stick around for a few years in an advisory role, to make sure you get all of your money.
 Typically, earn-out periods last somewhere between two and four years, with three being average.

-Back to getting ready and preparing - how far in advance should you start?
+Back to getting ready and preparing - how far in advance should you start your succession plan?
 Well, it could be as much as 10 years.
 Imagine you want to go on the market in three or four years.
 Once you get a buyer, it usually takes a year to get a deal consummated, and then you stick around for three or four years.
 Well, there's a decade!

 It's never too early to get started planning.